 More than being successful, Mhonda hopes his company will allow more African people to achieve the same things he has.
 His goal is to give back to those who are less fortunate.

 “We don’t realize how much impact you have on other people’s lives, but each good counts.
-Thanks to those who have made impact on my life, hopefully one day I will have the same opportunity to other people’s life,” he said.
+Thanks to those who have made an impact on my life, hopefully one day I will have the same opportunity to help other people’s lives,” he said.